 B.A., Duke; M.P.P., University of California Los Angeles; J.D., University of California Los Angeles

-Professor Prasanna previously served as General Counsel to Sen. Bill Nelson (D-Fla.) and as a Legislative Aide on the Senate Judiciary Committee for Sen. Richard Blumenthal (D-Conn.).
-Prior to coming to Capitol Hill, Professor Prasanna worked to challenge domestic human rights abuses using international legal mechanisms as a legal fellow at Robert F. Kennedy Human Rights.
-Professor Prasanna’s prior human rights legal work sent him to Switzerland, the Netherlands, the Democratic Republic of the Congo, and South Africa.
+Professor Prasanna previously served as General Counsel to Sen. Bill Nelson (D-FL) and as a Legislative Aide on the Senate Judiciary Committee for Sen. Richard Blumenthal (D-CT).
+Prior to starting on Capitol Hill, Professor Prasanna worked to challenge domestic human rights abuses using international legal mechanisms as a legal fellow at Robert F. Kennedy Human Rights.
 He is a published author on the laws of war and wrote a weekly column for The Economist on linguistics and language politics.

 Professor Prasanna holds a J.D. from UCLA School of Law, where he served as Editor-in-Chief of the Journal of International Law & Foreign Affairs; an M.P.P. from UCLA Luskin School of Public Affairs; and an A.B. with distinction from Duke University.